testmailtt/webhook.site/docs/api/tokens.md

 **PUT** `/token/:token_id/alias`

-Sets the alias for the token.
-(Can be used when creating requests.)
+Sets the alias for the token, which makes the token available at `https://webhook.site/<alias>` or `<alias>@email.webhook.site` in addition to its 36 character UUID.

+Rules for alias format: Length between 3-32 characters.
+Allowed characters: A-Z, a-z and - (dash.)

 #### Request